HydroLearn/devstack/README.rst

    services with superusers (for development without the auth service) and tenants (for multi-tenancy).

+   **NOTE:** The provision command will try to checkout and update your branches, to avoid this, I recommend you comment out the calls to _checkout_and_update_branch on lines 60 and 87 in repo.sh

    **NOTE:** When running the provision command, databases for ecommerce and edxapp will be dropped and recreated.